Skip to content

 SBR

-If you need a natural rubber feel with enhanced characteristics, styrene-butadiene rubber (SBR, or Buna-S) is the way to go.
-SBR provides better water resistance but still lacks resistance to solvents and related chemicals.
-It ages well and performs at higher temperatures ranging from 158˚ F to -67˚ F. In excessive heat, however, it can harden and become brittle.
+If you need a natural rubber feel with enhanced characteristics, styrene-butadiene rubber (SBR or Buna-S) is the way to go.
+SBR gaskets provide better water resistance but still lack solvent or chemical resistance.
+SBR ages well and performs well in high-temperature applications, ranging from 158˚F to -67˚F. In excessive heat, however, it can harden and become brittle.

 NATURAL RUBBER

-Natural rubber is both difficult to come by and of mild performance.
-Its best characteristic is its high tensile strength and tear resistance.
+Natural rubber is difficult to come by and has mild performance.
+Its best characteristics are its high tensile strength and tear resistance.
 Plus, it's hard to beat the water resistance it provides.

 COMPRESSED ASBESTOS-FREE GASKETING

 Compressed asbestos-free material is a synthetic fiber composed of elastomeric binders and fillers.
-This material creates high heat resistance and long-term sealability and has a safe temperature range of 400˚ F to -40˚ F with an operation spike survivability of 700˚ F.
+The fibers making up these gaskets may be bound using rubber.
+This material creates high heat resistance and long-term sealability, with a safe temperature range of 400˚F to -40˚F and an operation spike survivability of 700˚F.

-Compressed asbestos-free gaskets do well against water, hydrocarbons, and inert gasses and make a solid general-purpose material.
-However, they only excel in temperature resistance in comparison to other materials.
+Compressed asbestos-free gaskets are well-suited to water, hydrocarbons, and inert gasses and make a solid general-purpose material.
+However, compared to other materials, they excel only in temperature resistance

-How can you use all these different gasket materials?
-The possibilities are too numerous to count.
-With so many gasket materials, you can only expect the best results and cost-effectiveness when you find the right gasket material your project needs.
-This is going to require testing and you may want to enlist the help of an experienced converter to guide your selection process.
+With so many gasket materials available, the best results and cost-effectiveness can only be expected when you use the right one.
+However, this will require testing and prototyping, so you’ll want to enlist the help of an experienced converter to guide your selection process.

 Having the right gasketing materials is only a part of the process— what’s your manufacturing plan?
-A flexible material converter can help you bring your product from conception to completion.
+An experienced gasket manufacturer and converter like Strouse will help you bring your product from conception to completion.

-Consider reaching out for a flexible material consultation or taking a look at our Learning Center to see the best production options for your unique design.
+Contact us for a flexible material consultation or visit our Learning Center to determine the best production options for your unique design.

 avatar